letakeane/gridpractice/module-2/projects/sorting-suite.md

 and the following non-technical skills:
 * breaking down a complex problem into manageable pieces
-* working with a large group
+* articulating problem-solving process
+* trying out new problem-solving processes
 * synthesizing concepts into one's own understanding
-* turning concepts into code
+* turning high-level concepts into code
 * articulating code

 ## Example Repos of Students Past